gregunz/Peerster/README.md

 go run *.go -h
 ```
 ```
-  -GUIPort uint
+  -GUI
-    	port for the GUI client (default 8080)
+    	whether GUI is enabled (set to true if GUIPort != 0) -GUIPort uint
-  -UIPort uint
+    	port for the GUI client (if 0, a port is randomly assigned) -UIPort uint
     	port for the UI client (default 8080)
   -gossipAddr value